cpsource/web-login-logout/csp/README.md

+I setup a strict CSP (content security policy) for one of my web sites.
+These are my notes on the process.
+They will SAVE YOU a great deal of time if you've never done it before.

-Setting up a CSP (content security policy) for your web site for ubuntu linux with apache2 and a chrome browser.
+I used ubuntu linux with apache2 and a chrome browser.

 Let's assume our CSP exception logger will be our website.
 We will create a subdomain of the form csp.<yoursite>.org and add a web page